rock72427/JavaScript-Notes/notes.md

 ## apply method

-- appy method is use to set this keyword value explicitly.
+- apply method is use to set this keyword value explicitly.
-- By using appy method we can call a function by passing owner object as an argument.
+- By using apply method we can call a function by passing owner object as an argument.
 - apply method is similar to call method but the differnce is the function argument must be passed as an array.

 ```